XIM-GSAPP/XIM-GSAPP-Fa20/src/projects/Fall_2020/Universial NYC.md

 <br />

 ![modeling procedure diagram2](https://github.com/Gunyoung-Jang/XIM-GSAPP-Fa20/blob/main/src/images/Universal%20NYC_Modeling%20Diagram2.JPG)
-*The annual average of altitude and angle of sunray was used to calculate the maximum amount of sunlight.*
+*The annual average of altitude and angle of sunray was used to maximize the amount of sunlight at the nodes.*

 <br />